 -Growth scan ultrasound- monthly after 28wks to monitor changes in fetal growth percentile.
 Done at perinatal MD.

 -BPP (Biophysical Profile) ultrasound- checks placenta, cord flow, amniotic fluid amount, fetal wellbeing.
 Done at perinatal MD.

 I recommend the 36 week perineal swab for Group Beta Strep testing, and offer standard treatment protocol with IV Ampicillin during labor.
-If you decline testing, or test positive, I monitor baby closely for signs of sepsis, and parents must complete their part in monitoring baby's vitals and reporting to me.
-Baby needs to be seen at 24hr and 48hr by myself and/or pediatrician.
+If you decline testing, or test positive, I monitor baby closely for signs of sepsis, and parents must complete their part in monitoring baby's vitals and establishing early care with a pediatrician.

 Learn about how birthing at home can be not only a Safe, but the safest option.